ebriumgroep/trap-arduino/README.md

 # Erbium Trap: Arduino Code
 Welcome to the Erbium Groep / Group Arduino Code Team.
+This is the latest bleeding edge version of the trap firmware.

 ## Important
-gsmTerminal is the scetch used to test AT commands and is not part of the main project.
+The terminal scetch is only used to test AT commands.
+The firmware under development can be found in the main folder.

+## Branching

+## Contributors